Adelin-Rivas/homework-1/README.md

 What is an IFRAME?
-I frame allow to link other webs direly into your html docuemnt(website)
+I frame allow to link other webs direly into your html docuemnt(website) to incert a wesite direly in to yours

-What are IFRAMEs commonly used for? it usualy use to insert video  and other contenct   from other sources
+What are IFRAMEs commonly used for?

+it usualy use to insert video  and other contenct   from other sources